Inferred galaxy properties during Cosmic Dawn from early JWST photometry results: Results

 \textit{Single vs. Binary Stellar Population}: Only BPASS models both single and binary stellar populations, while Yggdrasil only models single stellar populations.
 Of the 10 galaxies that had best-fit parameters predicted by a BPASS IMF model, six of them have binary stellar population spectra while four have single stellar population spectra.
 For each galaxy, BPASS IMFs produce similar parameter values regardless of stellar population.

-\textit{$\delta_{\textrm{AGN}}$}: As will be discussed in Section \ref{sec:discussion}, the AGN spectrum does not fit the photometry very well by itself, and therefore, it is not typically used by {\sc emcee} as the dominant fitting spectra.
+\textit{$\delta_{\textrm{AGN}}$}: The AGN spectrum does not fit the photometry very well by itself, and therefore, it is not typically used by {\sc emcee} as the dominant fitting spectra.
 Because of this, the slope of the AGN spectrum, controlled by our parameter $\delta_{\textrm{AGN}}$ does not vary that much, and when $f_{\textrm{BH}}$ is small, $\delta_{\textrm{AGN}}$ does not affect the SED at all so the best-fit value can vary greatly.
 This will be discussed further in Section \ref{sec:discussion}.